Accredited 300-Hour Advanced Therapeutic Yoga Teacher Training

 $5,200 After

-With a non-refundable deposit of $500 and monthly payments spread out until Jan 1st, 2027
+With a non-refundable deposit of $500 and monthly payments up to 10 months.

 Many weekend modules include both live training in the studio, as well as pre-recorded material that can be done at home before or after your session.
 This helps us make the course accessible to your busy lifestyle, while still retaining the valuable experience of hands-on learning and integration.